awsdocs/amazon-ecr-user-guide/doc_source/common-errors.md

-# Troubleshooting Amazon ECR Error Messages<a name="common-errors"></a>
+# Troubleshooting Amazon ECR error messages<a name="common-errors"></a>

 In some cases, an API call that you have triggered through the Amazon ECS console or the AWS CLI exits with an error message\.
 Some common error messages and potential solutions are explained below\.

-## Error: "Error Response from Daemon: Invalid Registry Endpoint" When Running aws ecr get\-login<a name="error-invalid-registry-endpoint"></a>
+## Error: "Error Response from Daemon: Invalid Registry Endpoint"<a name="error-invalid-registry-endpoint"></a>

- You may see the following error when running the aws ecr get\-login command to obtain the login credentials for your Amazon ECR repository:
+You may see the following error when running the `aws ecr get-login` command to obtain the login credentials for your Amazon ECR repository:

 ```
 Error response from daemon: invalid registry endpoint